quokka79/GPcalc/README.md

 The first thing is to find the folder containing the images you wish to process.
 The macro will process all images that it finds in this folder but will not traverse subdirectories.
 It will only process images of the type specified in the next step.

+**Note: Unlike the original macro, you do not have to split apart your images and save them as specially named separate TIF files.** You only need the files as they came off the microscope, e.g. and ND2 file, LIF file, or CZI file.
+If you do have TIFs then you'll need them as TIF stacks, i.e. all the channels are in a single image file.

 After selecting an input folder you will see the options available for processing.
 These are described below.

 ### Input Format & Output Folder